emmahyde/thinking-patterns/README.md

 ```

 ### 9. Structured Argumentation - Rails Upgrade Decision
+#### User Prompt
+> "I need to make a strong case to my team for upgrading our application from Rails 6.1 to 7.1 this quarter.
+There's a lot of pressure to ship new features, but I believe the upgrade is critical for security and performance.
+Can you help me build a structured argument for this?"

 ```ruby
 # Arguing for Rails version upgrade
 const response = await mcp.callTool("structured_argumentation", {